ROBERT ELLIS

 Lena Gamble Is My Favorite.
 How Did You Come Up with Such an Inspiring Character?

 There wasn’t really a workable model by another writer that I could use as an example.
 I knew that I wanted Lena Gamble to be special.
 For me she couldn’t be drawn as a cartoon or superhero or male character with a woman’s name.
 She had to be alive.
 She had to be real.
 Someone who was acutely aware of her limitations but also her strengths.
-And like Teddy, and despite their young age, she had to have gone through something horrific in her past.
+And like Teddy from The Dead Room, and despite their young age, she had to have gone through something horrific in her past.
 Something tragic, something tough that knocked her down.
 Lena Gamble had to be the kind of person who gets back up.
 That’s all happening in City of Fire.
 And while Teddy Mack makes a brief appearance with a profile of the serial killer, I could never come back because Lena Gamble became so popular.
 It was a really good thing going on; a real thrill for me as an author that City of Fire reached so many readers and had so many dedicated booksellers.
 And that the character was winning over so many other authors like Janet Evanovich and Michael Connelly.
 Lena Gamble was someone people talked about like she was alive.
 Readers were emulating her and wanting to meet her.
 At book signings to this day, someone always asks if I have her phone number.

 I Love Matt Jones as Much as I Do Lena Gamble, But Why Did You Start a Second Series?